Start boosting your immune system and get the protection you need

 Hormone Optimization

-Hormone Replacement Therapy can be a great way to improve your quality of life and alleviate many of the symptoms that come with hormone imbalances.
+Hormone Replacement Therapy can improve your quality of life and may extend your life.

-Are you experiencing low energy, weight gain, or a loss of libido?
+Are you experiencing low energy, weight gain, loss of libido, or signs of aging?
 If so, it could be due to your hormones.
 Dr. Dinetz specializes in bio identical hormone replacement therapy for men and women with hormonal imbalances.

 Microbime evaluation Dr Dinetz

 As you age, your hormone levels naturally decline.
-This can lead to a wide range of symptoms, such as fatigue, brain fog, insomnia, weight gain, and decreased libido.
-If you're experiencing these symptoms and want to improve your quality of life, hormone replacement therapy (HRT) may be right for you.
-But before you start HRT, it's important to evaluate your hormones and determine the best treatment plan for you.
-In this blog post, we'll discuss how to evaluate your hormones and what treatment options are available.
+This can lead to a wide range of symptoms, such as fatigue, mood changes, sleep issues, brain fog, insomnia, weight gain, changes in physical appearance, palpitations of the heart, and decreased libido.
+If you're experiencing such symptoms and want to improve your quality of life, hormone replacement therapy (HRT) may be a viable option.
+But before you start HRT, it's important to evaluate your entire hormone balance and determine the best treatment plan for you.
+In this blog post, we'll discuss how and what treatment options are available.
 Keep reading to learn more!

 What are bio-identical hormones?

-These are our sex hormones like estrogen and progesterone produced exactly in the structure of how our body makes it, often from Yam or similar plant base sources.
-It is well known in the medical community that contraception (birth control pills, hormonal IUD’s) and oral post-menopausal hormone therapy is not bioidentical but instead comes from horses.
-Thats right, it’s actually extracted from Equine (horse) urine and then synthesized synthetically to make such things as estrogen in birth control pills which so many women are still taking.
-The synthetic conjugated equine Estrogen (CEE) binds to our hormone receptors differently than would normally our own.
-Furthermore, the Progesterone is a non-bioidentical called Progestin (not Progesterone).
+These are our sex hormones like estrogen, testosterone, and progesterone produced exactly in the structure of how our body makes it, often from Yam or similar plant base sources.
+It is well known in the medical community that contraception (birth control pills, hormonal IUD’s) and oral post-menopausal hormone therapy is not bioidentical but instead comes from horses so is synthetic.
+They arevactually extracted from Equine (horse) urine and then synthesized synthetically to make such things as estrogen in birth control pills which many women are still taking in fact.
+These synthetic conjugated equine Estrogens (CEE) bind to our hormone receptors differently than would normally our own natural hormones.

 Concerns with Non bioidentical hormones:

-Aside from the obvious ethical concerns involved, there are a lot of issues with this form of hormone therapy on health in general.
-Celebrities including Susan Somers have brought this to the light.
-It can lead to blood clots in genetically predisposed women, weight gain, liver inflammation as this is where they break down.
-Scarily it may make you less attractive to your current partner if you stop it during the relationship according to more recent research Here.
+Aside from the ethical concerns involved there are a lot of issues with this form of hormone therapy compared with bioidenticals.
+These can lead to blood clots in predisposed women, weight gain, liver inflammation, cancer from synthetic progestins, and more.
+Oral birth control in younger women is a form of hormonal therapy that may even change your natural attraction to your current partner according to more recent research Here.

 I heard about cancer links from hormones is that true?
 Are there any risks in bioidentical hormone therapy?

 This would be false based on what we now know.
-There was a study about 20 years ago now called the women’s health initiative (WHI) that said estrogen combined with progestin increased breast cancer.
-What was most interesting was that most doctors and the media only read the conclusions instead of what the paper actually showed.
-What they saw was that there was a decrease in breast cancer incidence when compared to the control group when using estrogen alone.
+There was a study about 20 years ago now called the women’s health initiative (WHI) that said estrogen combined with progestin (the synthetic progesterone) increased breast cancer.
+What was interesting was that most doctors and the media only read the conclusions instead of what the paper actually showed.
+What the real interpretation revealed was there was a decrease in breast cancer when estrogen was used alone without the synthetic progestins.
+In fact, natural progesterone has been well known to be anti-cancerous while its synthetic counterpart increases such incidence and should never be used.
+To date estrogens benefits outweigh any such risks especially with natural progesterone.

 Symptoms of having low estrogen and what such therapy has actually shown to help alleviate: